DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain, and are expressed as +/- modifiers ranging anywhere from -2, to +X. Modifiers are added to the total of the card drawn when making any check relevant to that Attribute or Skill.
 4. When the GM asks a player to draw a card, they may announce the corresponding skill.
 The player reports the card’s value with corresponding modifier.
 Totals above 10 can either be reported as number value or face card value (J 11; Q 12; K 13; A 14).

+Complete list:
+- AGL Agility
+   - Finesse (Fight)
+   - Reflex
+   - Riding
+   - Stealth
+- CON Conviction
+   - Bluffing
+   - Performance
+   - Persuasion
+- GUT Intuition
+   - Detection
+   - Faith
+   - Craft
+   - Naturalism
+- INT Intelligence
+   - Knowledge
+   - Investigation
+   - Science
+- STR Strength
+   - Athletics
+   - Brute (Fight)
+   - Intimidation
+- VIT Vitality

 ### Dealers, Bystanders and Companions

 1. Dealers.
 All player characters, and some in-game characters.
 They...
    1. Can use Spells, take Affinities and Vulnerabilities.
-   2. Have 5 health points.
+   2. Have 3 health points.
    3. Can receive and use Fate Cards.
 2. Bystanders.
 All other characters.
 They...
    1. Are weaker than Dealers
    2. Have limited access to Spells and Affinities
-   3. Have 2 health points.
+   3. Have 1 health point.
 3. Companions are creatures associated with a Dealer, like a pet or other-wordly advisor.
 They ...
    1. Develop in abilities in tandem with their associated Dealer.
 Generally, the stronger the dealer, the stronger the Companion.
    2. Have health points determined by the level of their Dealer.